-thisABILITY Adventure’s Virtual Adventure Challenges (VAC) are the closest thing to Adventure Racing as you can get with all of the challenge, competition and camaraderie as the real deal, but without the mass start and the actual flags.
+thisABILITY Adventure’s Virtual Adventure Challenges (VAC) are the closest thing to Adventure Racing as you can get - with all of the challenge and competition as the real deal, but without the mass start and the flags (and without the COVID).
 There are options for all levels of adventurers, high quality maps and as much competition as you want.
 Sign up, receive your maps in the mail and complete the course using only map and compass to navigate.
 If you want to see how you stack up, send in your GPX file from the tracking device of your choice (not provided) and we'll verify your score and share the results.
-Join us for the virtual awards ceremony by Zoom after the competition period is over.
-We will also share a culmination video that will include video from anyone who wants to send footage our way!
 Fun, right?

 To sign up for any of our VACs, go to the specific VAC page on this website and follow the link to the corresponding Run Signup registration page.
 Runsignup.com is super easy to use and secure.

-Go here to see our VAC in progress.
+Go here to see our VACs in progress.

-Typical adventure races are priced at about $10 per hour, our challenges are an affordable way to train at 1/3 of that cost.
-Prices will range based on length, but for example, a 10 hour Challenge is $30.
+Typical adventure races are priced at about $10 per hour, our challenges are an affordable way to train at less than 1/2 of that cost.
+Prices will range based on length, but for example, a 6 hour Challenge is $25.

 What you get

-You will be mailed your high-quality topographical maps with checkpoints printed on all-weather, Rite in Rain paper enclosed in a resealable, 8.5 x 11 clear plastic bag
+You will be mailed your high-quality, color topographical maps with checkpoints printed on all-weather, Rite in Rain paper enclosed in a resealable, 8.5 x 11 clear plastic bag

 Race clue sheet

-Once you've complete the challenge, you will receive your race results and map overlay of your track via email.
+Once you've completed the challenge, you will receive your race results and map overlay of your track via email.

-Option for any footage you submit to be included in our event highlight video.
+Option for any footage you submit to be included in our future videos

-Like adventure racing, our VACs will include a variety of disciplines including biking, trekking and paddling, but may also include others like packrafting using only a map and compass for guidance.
+Like adventure racing, our VACs will include a variety of disciplines that may include biking, trekking and paddling, but may also include others like packrafting.
 Requirements for each challenge may vary and will be described in further detail in the description of the specific challenge.

 These challenges are designed to take you off the beaten track and to mimic adventure races as closely as possible.
 For that reason, we feel strongly about the gear you should plan to take.
 You will need the basic gear required for each discipline dependant upon the specific challenge, ie. a mountain bike for any challenge the includes single track, and you will need basic sustenance and first aid for all VACs.
 Go to our gear specific page for a detailed list.